4/28 - Band Concert, 7 p.m., Large Gym

 On behalf of the staff, I want to welcome you to our Lincoln Middle School web site.
 It is our goal to ensure that all students have opportunities for social, emotional, and physical growth, as well as intellectual development.

-Our theme for the 2014-15 school year which was developed by our Prevention Program, is The Path To Success Starts Here.
+Our theme for the 2015-16 school year which was developed by our Prevention Program, is It’s a Great Day to Be a Wildcat!.
 We at Lincoln truly believe that when we work together as a community that we all be successful.

 We have high expectations for our students and will work hard to create an environment where they can excel.
 These expectations include those related to academic performance and student behavior.
 This is where we can use your help.
 I invite you to get involved in what is going on within our school and to communicate any concerns or ideas.

 In addition to our daily announcements and information about after school activities, bus routes, and athletics, we have included our student and parent handbooks on our site.
 These documents contain policies and procedures, as well as information about opportunities for our students to participate in a variety of programs.
 We urge parents to read this information thoroughly and to discuss it with your children.